 The ministry team at Rosemeadow-Appin Anglican Churches have responsibility for leading the congregations.
 This starts with their own commitment to following Jesus Christ, and the example of their lives.
 But it also extends to preaching, praying, and overseeing the ministry activities of our churches.
 Our ministers are often the first point of contact that people have with our church – if you see them around Rosemeadow or Appin, feel free to say, “G’day!”.

 Brett started as the Minister of Rosemeadow-Appin Anglican Churches in January 2014 after graduating from Moore Theological College.
-He got married to Von in 2017, and they’re settling into married life together.
+He returned to Moore in 2019 to continue studying part-time.

 Brett didn’t grow up in a Christian family but in 2004 started exploring the meaning of life, universe & everything.
 It didn’t take long before realising that atheism was pretty unsatisfying, and that Jesus makes much more sense of everything.